Explore what pelvic floor dysfunction is in children, preteens and teens - and how our Charleston-based services can help.

-Pediatric Pelvic Health
+Pelvic Health

+Pediatric pelvic floor dysfunction in this age group is treated with non-invasive techniques as a first line of treatment.
 Learning how the pelvic floor is involved and trained in children starts with education on anatomy and the child's own sensory system for peeing and pooping.
 We use pictures, books, models, playdough, potty schedules and charts to educate the parent and child on how their body is working.

 Assessment of pelvic floor function in a child is examined through their movement as a whole, as well as specific palpation of muscles commonly affected with pelvic floor dysfunction.
 Our pediatric pelvic health PT, Dr, Kaleigh, observes patterns of muscular tension, weakness & coordination impairments through creative play.
 Palpation of common muscles include the abdominals, hamstrings, hips and glutes, feet and spine.